 What do I need to do if I’m on probation?

 Please carefully read the email sent to you by the Registrar’s Office.
 Before making an appointment with the Student Resource Center, please do the following: meet with your department advisor AND chair and have them sign off on your ASP Petition.
-Once this is completed, you can make an appointment to meet with an SRC advisor. ***If you are undeclared with an interest in Nursing OR ADM, you are technically “undeclared” and do not have a major advisor or chair.
+Once this is completed, you can make an appointment to meet with an SRC advisor. ***If you are a pre-major, you are technically “undeclared” and do not have a major advisor or chair.
 In this case, please go directly to the SRC and make an appointment with one of our advisors.

-I’m undeclared with an interest in Nursing.
+I’m Pre-Nursing.
 Can I talk to someone about my application and the prerequisites?